spiral/docs/docs/en/component/storage.md

 ### Visibility

-In addition to such characteristics as the existence of a file, there is also the visibility of the file.
+In addition to such characteristics as file existence, there is also file visibility.
 You can get information about the visibility of a file using the `getVisibility()` method, and update the visibility using the `setVisibility()` method.

 These methods operate on constants that have been defined in the `Spiral\Storage\Visibility` enum-like interface.
-Thus, the sample code with file visibility control will look like the following.
+So, the sample code with file visibility control will look like the following.

 ```php
 $visibility = $bucket->getVisibility('file.txt');